Multi-factor authentication

 3. Validate the OTP - v1/mfa/OTP/validate

-By default, to set the MFA password and reset it you need to generate OTP and validate it.
+By default, to set and reset the MFA password, you need to generate OTP and validate it.
 But, you can define the configuration and disable it as required.

 ConfigurationDescriptionDefault value